 Scotland’s Role in the Global Social Enterprise Movement [SEWF]

-Hosting SEWF allows Scotland to champion social enterprise on a global scale.
-It allows us to showcase Scotland’s, in our opinion, leading approach to a more sustainable, fair and flourishing economy.
-In 2017, it was reported that there were 5,600 social enterprises operating in Scotland and that 61% of them generated at least half of their income from trading.
-In addition, the average age of a social enterprise in Scotland was 20 years old, which indicates to us that Scotland cultivates an environment where socially-conscious businesses are encouraged and supported to set up, grow and become sustainable.
+Last year, hosting SEWF allowed Scotland to champion social enterprise on a global scale.
+It allowed us to showcase Scotland’s, in our opinion, leading approach to a more sustainable, fair and flourishing economy.
+This year, it was reported that there are 6,025 social enterprises operating in Scotland and that there was £3.1bn earned income generated from trading activity.
+In addition, the average age of a social enterprise in Scotland was 21 years old, which indicates to us that Scotland cultivates an environment where socially-conscious businesses are encouraged and supported to set up, grow and become sustainable.

 Take our customer, Know You More, for instance.
 Know You More is a learning and development platform that delivers virtual coaching to accelerate organisations’ young workforces.
 For every coaching session that they deliver, Know You More gift the same level of coaching for young people engaged with their charity partners.

 This ambitious social enterprise showcases that digital (a less traditional approach for the third sector) can open doors to sustainability through greater revenue.
 However, more importantly, it shows how digital can remove geography from the equation, allowing impact in a more flexible way and at a global scale.
 This demonstrates that enterprises can unlock sustainable social impact through a tailored, forward-thinking business model.
 You can check out Know You More’s full case study here.

 While we say that Scotland has one of the ‘leading’ approaches to social enterprise, it’s important to note that there is still a long way to go.
 There are social issues yet to be tackled and much of society is still unaware that there are more responsible options for day-to-day products and services.
 Events, such as SEWF, and the proactive and determined activities undertaken by social entrepreneurs and their teams, will support Scotland in working towards a more responsible society.